Nusrat-Jahan-Roshni/Nusrat-Jahan-Roshni/README.md

 ## About Me

- Aspiring Data Analyst with a technical background in Full-Stack Web Development.
-Specializing in Python and SQL to process data while leveraging experience in Django and Laravel to understand the technical architecture behind data collection.
+Aspiring Software Engineer with a strong foundation in Full Stack Web Development, passionate about building scalable, secure, and user-friendly web applications using modern technologies.

-Experienced in cleaning complex datasets, writing efficient SQL queries, and designing clear reports in Excel.
-Strong understanding of the full data lifecycle—from how information is stored in an application to how it is analyzed for business insights.
+Experienced in developing responsive frontend interfaces and robust backend systems with PHP, Laravel, React, Flutter, MySQL, and REST APIs.
+Familiar with writing clean, maintainable code and implementing industry best practices.

-Focused on data integrity, clean code, and making technical findings easy to understand.
-Skilled at turning messy spreadsheets into clear, visual stories that help teams make informed decisions.
+Skilled in database design, authentication systems, API integration, and problem solving.
+Committed to writing efficient code, improving application performance, and delivering reliable software solutions.

-Technical learner dedicated to applying analytical skills to real-world business challenges and building data-driven solutions with modern tools.
+Technical learner dedicated to continuously expanding knowledge, contributing to meaningful projects, and applying software engineering principles to solve real-world challenges.

 ---